Oldman1302/campus_map/README.md

    2.2.1. addNode(name: str, coordinates: tuple\[float, float], subgraph=None, isBuilding: bool = False) - adds the node to in the graph;

    2.2.2. addEdge(name1: str, name2: str, distance: float, bidirectional: bool = True) - adds the edge between nodes.
-In the case of further deployment, the attribute "bidirectional" can be very useful, since the distance (or time) from point A to point B will not always be the same as the distance from point B to point A (for example, traffic jams can affect the choice of route).
+In the case of further deployment, the attribute "bidirectional" can be very useful, since the distance (or time) from point A to point B will not always be the same as the distance from point B to point A (for example, traffic jams can affect the choice of route);

+&nbsp;  2.2.3. dijkstra(start: string|Node) - finds the shortest paths from node Start to other nodes by Dijkstra's algorithm.